statengeneraal/laws-markdown/verdrag/convention/on/biological/diversity/BWBV0001136/README.md

 ### Article  1

-The claimant party shall notify the secretariat that the parties are referring a dispute to arbitration purusant to Article 27.
+The claimant party shall notify the secretariat that the parties are referring a dispute to arbitration pursuant to Article 27.
 The notification shall state the subject-matter of arbitration and include, in particular, the articles of the Convention or the protocol, the interpretation or application of which are at issue.
 If the parties do not agree on the subject matter of the dispute before the President of the tribunal is designated, the arbitral tribunal shall determine the subject matter.
 The secretariat shall forward the information thus received to all Contracting Parties to this Convention or to the protocol concerned.

 ### Article  2